pantheon-systems/documentation/source/_docs/custom-certificates.md

 ### What about new Enterprise sites or sites purchased online?

 Custom certificates are currently available to customers with a Pantheon contract using Legacy SSL.
 We have no current plans to offer it to new sites or Basic or Performance sites.
 If you are interested in using a custom certificate, however, please [let us know while we are still gathering interest](https://learn.pantheon.io/201806-Custom-Cert-Reg.html){.external}.
-If bringing your own certificate is an immediate requirement, please see the suggestions [here](/docs/https/#can-i-bring-my-own-certificate).
+If bringing your own certificate is an immediate requirement, please see the suggestions <a href="/docs/https/#can-i-bring-my-own-certificate" data-proofer-ignore>here</a>.

 ### Will custom certificates be self-serve?